nus-cs2103-AY2223S2/ip/docs/README.md

 `event Midterms /from 2023-02-13 /to 2023-02-15`

 **Expected outcome:**
-An event task with the description of Midterms (from: Feb 13 2023 to Feb 15 2023) is added to your list of tasks.
+An event task with the description of `Midterms (from: Feb 13 2023 to Feb 15 2023)` is added to your list of tasks.

+**Note:**
+The date must be in the format of `YYYY-MM-DD`.

 ### `deadline` - Add a deadline